Cosmic Duality and Statefinder Diagnosis of Spinor Quintom: Statefinder diagnostic to Spinor Quintom models

-Accordingly, by showing different evolutionary trajectories qualitatively in the $r-s$ and $r-q$ diagram this statefinder pair can distinguish different dark energy models from the others.
-Hitherto, some dark energy models, such as Quintessence, Phantom, the Chaplygin gas, braneworld models, holographic models, and interacting and coupling dark energy models, have been perfectly differentiated, correlative works have been performed by Ref. \cite{Zimdahl:2003wg,Alam:2003sc,Gorini:2002kf,Zhang:2005rj, Zhang:2005yz,Wu:2005apa,Zhang:2004gc,Setare:2006xu,Zhao:2007jn, Panotopoulos:2007zn,Huang:2008gs,Shao:2008zz,Feng:2008rs}.
-In what follows we will apply the statefinder diagnostic to three Quintom models in spinor field---Quintom-A, Quintom-B, and the Quintom model crossing $-1$ two times.
-We will use the form of the statefinder parameter written by pressure and energy density in the following text,
+Accordingly, by showing different evolutionary trajectories qualitatively in the $r-s$ and $r-q$ planes, this statefinder pair can differentiate one DE model from the others.
+In what follows we will apply the statefinder diagnostic to three Quintom models in spinor field---Quintom-A, Quintom-B, and the Quintom model crossing $-1$ twice.
+We use the form of the statefinder parameter written by pressure and energy density in the following text,

 where the energy density and pressure are given by Ref. \cite{Cai:2008gk}.